How Much Does a Virtual Executive Assistant Cost in Switzerland?

 Why Switzerland Makes the Strongest Case for the Agency Model

 Every European market has a cost gap between in-house and agency EA support.
-In Switzerland, that gap is structural - built into the salary benchmark, the BVG pension obligations, and the cantonal contribution framework that makes Swiss employment materially more expensive than hiring anywhere else on the continent.
+In Switzerland, that gap is structural – built into the salary benchmark, the BVG pension obligations, and the cantonal contribution framework that makes Swiss employment materially more expensive than hiring anywhere else in Europe.

 Frequently Asked Questions: Virtual Executive Assistant Cost in Switzerland